sritha/catena-media-test/README.md

 A Symfony project created on December 7, 2016, 1:58 pm.

-I have created a bundle: CatenaMediaBundle for this test
+I have created a bundle: CatenaMediaBundle for this test (src/CatenaMediaBundle)

-Code was organised is such a way that it can be extended to multiple types of feeds from multiple providers.
+Code was organised in such a way that it can be extended to multiple types of feeds from multiple providers.

 Code Structure:
 --------------